Queries

 Schema: Exactly that of the table in the data source.

-: query against historically observed feature values with table names of the form
+chalk.historical_values: query against historically observed feature values with table names of the form

-from your offline store, or query for the freshest values for each primary key
+feature_namespace.feature_name from your offline store, or query for the freshest values for each primary key

 for a specific feature namespace with table names feature_namespace

-Schema for feature_namespace.feature_name
+Schema for feature_namespace.feature_name:

-, (type of feature namespace’s pkey), non-nullable: The value of the primary feature associated with this
+observation_id, string, non-nullable: The unique identifier for the observation of the feature value.pkey, (type of feature namespace’s pkey), non-nullable: The value of the primary feature associated with this

 This table provides a list of query metadata for each operation id, including which tables in the offline store